ivandevp/Book/chapter-1.md

 ## Creating an Express Application

 Now that we have express installed as a dependency within our app, we are ready to start building our application.
-To do so, lets create another file called app.js at the root of our project.
+To do so, let's create another file called app.js at the root of our project.
 In this case the root of our project is `~/development/nulltonode/`.

 Okay, Inside of app.js lets write a couple lines to import express and initialize an app so that we can use it to serve up some content.